januschung/math-worksheet-generator/README.md

 That's the reason for me to look into an automate way to get the job done.

 ## Benefit of the Math Worksheet Generator
-With the Maths Worksheet Generator, you can create a PDF with unique questions, as needed, in a fraction of second.
+With the Math Worksheet Generator, you can create a PDF with unique questions, as needed, in a fraction of second.

 There are four choices:
 1. Addition